-At August 31, 2008 and May 31, 2008, the carrying values of held-to-maturity investments approximate their quoted market values.
+At February 28, 2009 and May 31, 2008, the carrying values of held-to-maturity investments approximate their quoted market values.

-8 Secured convertible debentures
+8. Secured convertible debentures

 The terms of the secured convertible debentures are described in note 11 to the financial statements of the Company's annual financial statement for the period ended May 31, 2008.
 The debentures are due on October 6, 2009 and may be converted at the holder's option at any time into common shares of the Company at a conversion price of \$1.00 per share.
 The lender has the option to demand repayment in the event of default, including the failure to maintain certain covenants, representations and warranties.
+Please refer to note 1 for further discussion on the secured convertible debentures.

 Management assesses on a quarterly basis whether or not events during the quarter could be considered an event of default.
-This assessment was performed and management believes that there has not been an event of default and that, at August 31, 2008; the term of the debt remains unchanged.
+This assessment was performed and management believes that there has not been an event of default and that, at February 28, 2009; the term of the debt remains unchanged.